With the best iPad charging stations and storage carts, you can easily keep all of the devices in your classroom charged up and safely stored away.

 Step 2: Сount how many ports you need for all the devices

-You may not have to charge all of the devices at the same time.
-You can charge them in batches.
+You may not have to charge all of the mobile devices at the same time.
+You can charge them in batches and manage device distribution in your classroom accordingly.
 However, you will likely want a large enough storage system to handle all the devices for the students.
 You want to put them all safely away so that the students are not distracted while attending class.